ariannamethod/janus.DoE/README.md

-# DoE: Democracy of Experts
+# DoE: Democracy of Experts.
+Janus Architecture

 **Status: work in progress.** The foundation trains and generates.
 It also indexes real GGUFs and votes through them with a Hebbian LoRA parliament.
 The living topology (mitosis, apoptosis, parliament) works.
 SFT pipeline with 7236 Q&A pairs.
 Next: scale up, fix loss plateau at 3.07.